For each question, just hit on the link-word(s) to find the answer.

 While the monkey drops, so does the bullet, exactly the same distance and (down) direction, in the same time (due to the same gravitational acceleration) — and so monkey and bullet have a perfect meet.

-(Doesn't he ALWAYS introduce himself as “Bond James Bond”?)
+[Doesn't 007 ALWAYS superciliously introduce himself as “Bond James Bond”?]
+Bond's middle name:

 Not a parabola, but the tip-end of an ultra-slim 4000-mile-long ellipse.